aws/aws-cdk/packages/@aws-cdk/aws-ecr-assets/README.md

 to an AWS ECR repository and wire the name of the repository as CloudFormation parameters to your stack.

+If the directory contains a `.dockerignore` file then its patterns will be inserted at the beginning of the `exclude` property.

 Use `asset.imageUri` to reference the image (it includes both the ECR image URL and tag.